IgrikXD/WSPR-beacon/README.md

 ### Choose the Port:
 Connect the ESP8266 to your computer via USB.
 Then, in the "_Tools_" -> "_Port_" menu, select the corresponding port.

+### Upload an Firmware:
+Click the "Upload" button in the Arduino IDE to compile and upload your program to the ESP8266.

 ## Resources:
 [ESP WSPR – Simple and Inexpensive WSPR Transmitter - Ankara Telsiz ve Radyo Amatörleri Kulübü Derneği](https://antrak.org.tr/blog/esp-wspr-simple-and-inexpensive-wspr-transmitter/)
 [K1FM-WSPR-TX - GitHub](https://github.com/adecarolis/K1FM-WSPR-TX)